JaySeeram/Gaining-Access-to-a-Web-Server/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
 This projects demonstrates how to gain access to a web server.
-The most important thing that we need in this, is the target's ip address.
-Which, in most cases is uaually going to be static.
+The most important thing that we require, is the target's ip.
+Which, in most cases is usually going to be static, or will not change very much.
 <br />

 <h2>Tools Used</h2>

 - <b>Zenmap</b>
 - <b>Metasploitable 2</b>

-<h2>Environments Used </h2>
+<h2>OS Used</h2>

 - <b>Kali Linux</b> (21H2)